 Vitamin C is a natural antioxidant that acts as an oxygen interceptor and a catalyst of free radicals.
 It also plays a role in maintaining the proper function of the immune system by enhancing white blood cell function and activity.

-According to a recent study, vitamin C has an ability to reduce the risk of cancer, tooth, and gum disease, and many other health conditions.
+According to a recent study, vitamin C has the ability to reduce the risk of cancer, tooth, and gum disease, and many other health conditions.
 How?
-Because it has an ability to increase the blood level of interferon and antibodies.
+Because it has the ability to increase the blood level of interferon and antibodies.
 Interferon is a body’s natural antiviral and anticancer compound, while antibodies are proteins that can bind and destroy bacteria, viruses, and toxins.

-Just like vitamin C, vitamin E is also a great source of antioxidant.
-It helps to protect dogs’ body from free radicals that can damage cell membranes, proteins, DNA and other parts of the body.
+Just like vitamin C, vitamin E is also a great source of antioxidants.
+It helps to protect dogs’ bodies from free radicals that can damage cell membranes, proteins, DNA and other parts of the body.

 Vitamin E can provide a wide range of health benefits.